 'An electrifying and original talent, a writer whose style is characterised by a lyrical, dreamy intensity’ – Guardian.

-A celebrated winner of fiction’s Orange Prize, Helen Dunmore is as spellbinding a storyteller in her poetry as in her novels.
+A celebrated winner of fiction’s Orange Prize, Helen Dunmore was as spellbinding a storyteller in her poetry as in her novels.
 As in her fiction, these haunting narratives draw us into darkness, engaging our fears and hopes in poetry of rare luminosity.
 Her poems also cast a bright, revealing light on the living world, by land and sea, on love, longing and loss.

 'One of this country’s finest literary talents' - Daily Telegraph